tomvit/ja2mqtt/docs/configuration/main.md

 logs: ../logs
 ```

 ## MQTT broker

 The MQTT broker is an external system that ja2mqtt uses to publish and subscribe to events.
 To use the MQTT broker, you need to specify the MQTT address and an optional TCP port (default is 1883).
 The address can be a domain name or an IP address.

+You can provide a username and password for the client to authenticate with the MQTT broker.
+If you don't provide them, the client will not be authenticated, and the broker must have `allow_anonymous` set to `True`.
+For more information, refer to the [Mosquitto configuration](https://mosquitto.org/man/mosquitto-conf-5.html).

+The `protocol` property determines the communication protocol used by the client to interact with the broker.
+The default value is `MQTTv311`, and `MQTTv31` is also supported.
+However, the `MQTTv5` protocol version is currently not supported.
+The `transport` property can be used to specify the underlying transport protocol, which can be `tcp` (default) or `websockets`.
+Additionally, the `clean_session` property can be set to ensure that session data is cleared after the connection is closed.

 The `keepalive` property (default is 60 seconds) defines the maximum time interval between two messages for the MQTT broker to keep track of clients that are still connected.
 This enables the broker to know when to send the Last Will and Testament (LWT) message for the client.
 You can refer to the [MQTT keepalive](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc385349238) for further details.